10 May 2012 Damascus bombings

-The 10 May 2012 Damascus bombings were carried out using a pair of car bombs allegedly detonated by suicide bombers outside a military intelligence complex in Damascus, Syria.
+A pair of car bombs, allegedly detonated by suicide bombers, exploded outside a military intelligence complex in Damascus, Syria, on 10 May 2012.
 Combined, the perpetrators detonated more than 1000 kg of explosives, tearing the facade off of a 10-story building.
 With 55 people confirmed dead and almost 400 others injured, the attack was the deadliest bombing until then in the Syrian Civil War, though later outpaced by other events.

 Bombing

 The initial car bomb was detonated on a six-lane highway in the neighbourhood of Qazzaz adjacent to a military intelligence compound during the morning rush hour.
 The detonation destroyed the compound's security wall.
 As a crowd gathered around the site of the blast, a second, larger explosion quickly followed.